CoCo: Controllable Counterfactuals for Evaluating Dialogue State Trackers: Introduction

 Evaluating three strong DST models \citep{WuTradeDST2019, heck-etal-2020-trippy, hosseiniasl2020simple} with our proposed controllable counterfactuals generated by \textsc{CoCo} and \textsc{CoCo+} shows that the performance of each significantly drops (up to 30.8\%) compared to their joint goal accuracy on the original MultiWOZ held-out evaluation set.
-On the other hand, we find that these models are, in fact, quite robust to paraphrasing with back-translation, where their performance drops only 2\%.
-Analyzing the effect of training data augmentation with \textsc{CoCo+} shows that it consistently improves the robustness of the investigated DST models on counterfactual conversations generated by each of \textsc{VS}, \textsc{CoCo} and \textsc{CoCo+}.
+On the other hand, we find that these models are, in fact, quite robust to paraphrasing with back-translation, where their performance only drops up to 2\%.
+Analyzing the effect of data augmentation with \textsc{CoCo+} shows that it consistently improves the robustness of the investigated DST models on counterfactual conversations generated by each of \textsc{VS}, \textsc{CoCo} and \textsc{CoCo+}.
 More interestingly, the same data augmentation strategy improves the joint goal accuracy of the best of these strong DST models by 1.3\% on the original MultiWOZ evaluation set.
 Human evaluations show that \textsc{CoCo}-generated counterfactual conversations perfectly reflect the underlying user goal with more than 95\% accuracy and are found to be quite close to original conversations in terms of their human-like scoring.
 This further proves our proposed approach’s reliability and potential to be adopted as part of DST models’ robustness evaluation.
-We plan to publicly release \textsc{CoCo}-generated and human-verified set of examples (MultiWOZ-\textsc{CoCo}) as additional evaluation set to be used by future research.